-New books and related materials must be returned in new, resalable condition, with no writing or highlighting.
+New books and related materials must be returned in new, resalable condition.
+Books with highlighting, water damage or missing pages will not be accepted for return.
 If books were purchased from our website and shipped to the customer, the shipping cost is non-refundable.
-Any software or online access codes that may have come with textbooks cannot have been opened, used or removed from the book.
+Access codes must be sealed and unused.
+(Exposed codes are assumed to have been used).
+Shrink-wrapped books with multiple components cannot be returned with missing pieces.